FoE-Budha/foe-helper-docs/en/module/gb-calculator/README.md

 In the example below, a sniper could profit **327 FP**.
 You would need to contribute those yourself to secure the spot:

 ![Danger Warning](./.images/over-contributed.png)

+### Secure

+With the secure checkmark , the spaces are first secured before being given to patronage.
+If amounts are already placed, they occupy the spaces whose amount placed allows them to be obtained without additional security.

+In this example, you still need to place 362 PF to secure Place 1 and Place 2.

+### Trust

+With the trust check mark , we assume that the amounts placed will remain the same.
+Because they are placed by trusted people.
+In this case, the excess amounts placed are used to reduce the cost of securing Place 1 and Place 2.

+In this example, it only takes 237 FP (instead of 362 above) to secure Place 1 and Place 2.
+Note that the rest of the FP are placed at the end.
+This can still make the GM snippable as in this example.
+There are 150 FP left to place and Place 3 is only at 125.

+As an example, here is the same image again with the two checkmarks secure and **trust** and also without any checkmark at all.

+### Ext

+If someone owes you PF, you can enter the total amount they will pay you and see how much you need to secure the spot so as not to endanger your GM.

+In the example, you will be paid 1000 PF for Place 3, which means that P3 only needs to be secured at 343 PF instead of 779.